hellosumitg/faucetDapp/README.md

 # faucetDapp
-Just connect your wallet and SKG tokens
+Just connect your wallet and get SKG tokens